 Inaugurado no verão de 2015, o Vale d’Azenha Hotel & Residences, localiza-se perto de Alcobaça e vai beber inpsiração nos produtos e história da Região Oeste. …

 Located on the outskirts of the historic town of Alcobaça, Your Hotel & SPA is a place of refuge and tranquillity, that combines the balance of nature engaging…

-Located in the extreme northwest of the District of Leiria, Pedrógão Grande County is inserted in the area of the Northern pine forest, considered th…
+Located in the extreme northwest of the Leiria district, Pedrógão Grande is part of the Pinhal Norte area, considered the largest forest area in Euro…

 Ansião is a small village in the district of Leiria with about 2500 inhabitants and it is the seat of a municipality that, with around 14,000 people …

 Porto de Mós is a village and municipality in the middle of the protected area of Serras de Aires and Candeeiros, with about 27 thousand inhabitants,…